Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   learn more about adding visual observations to an agent [here](Learning-Environment-Design-Agents.md#multiple-visual-observations).

-- **Broadcasting** - As discussed earlier, an External Brain sends the observations for all its Agents to the Python API by default.
-This is helpful for training or inference.
-Broadcasting is a feature which can be enabled for the other three modes (Player, Internal, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
+- **Broadcasting** - As discussed earlier, an Internal Brain sends the observations for all its Agents to the Python API when dragged into the Academy's `Training Hub` with the `Train` checkbox checked.
+This is helpful for training and later inference.
+Broadcasting is a feature which can be enabled all types of brains (Player, Internal, Heuristic) where the Agent observations and actions are also sent to the Python API (despite the fact that the Agent is **not** controlled by the Python API).
 This feature is leveraged by Imitation Learning, where the observations and actions for a